 International Hearing Voices Projects (known as ‘Intervoice’) is a charity, registered in England, that has been set up to support the growth and development of the Hearing Voices Movement.
 For more information on the relationship between Intervoice and the Hearing Voices Movement, please see: About Us.

 We are lucky to benefit from the experience and expertise of the following elected board members and advisors.
-Our current Chair is Rachel Waddingham, our Vice Chair is Dirk Corstens and our Secretary is Jørn Ditlev Eriksen
+Our current Chair is Lisa Forestell, our Vice Chair is Dirk Corstens and our Secretary is Jørn Ditlev Eriksen

-Listed in alphabetical order: Dirk Corstens (Vice Chair), Jørn Ditlev Eriksen (Secretary), Kellie Stastny, Lisa Forestell, Olga Runciman, Rachel (Rai) Waddingham (Chair), Philip Benjamin, Sandra Escher.
+Listed in alphabetical order: Dirk Corstens (Vice Chair), Jørn Ditlev Eriksen (Secretary), Kellie Stastny, Lisa Forestell (Chair), Olga Runciman, Philip Benjamin, Sandra Escher.

 Dirk Corstens – Vice Chair